guru-bandike/auth-system/README.md

 ### Deployment

-- **Render**: Cloud platform for deploying and hosting the application.
+- **Vercel**: Cloud platform for deploying and hosting the application.

 ### Other Libraries and Packages